robinsloan/sentence-space/README.md

 * `/gradient?s1=Your%20first%20sentence&s2=Your%20second%20sentence`
 * `/neighborhood?s1=Your%20sentence&mag=0.2`

 Both endpoints return a JSON array of results.
-The code is currently configured to provide seven sentences in each gradient or jitter, but you could make that three or 128.
+The code is currently configured to provide seven sentences in each gradient or neighborhood, but you could make that three or 128.

 This project is forked from [`stas-semeniuta/textvae`](https://github.com/stas-semeniuta/textvae), which is the code for the paper ["A Hybrid Convolutional Variational Autoencoder for Text Generation"](https://arxiv.org/abs/1702.02390) by Stanislau Semeniuta, Aliaksei Severyn, and Erhardt Barth.
 I'm indebted to Semeniuta, et. al., for their skill and generosity.
 If I have tinkered slightly, it is because I stood on the shoulders of smart people.